Latent protein trees: Introduction

 Analysis approaches for these data can be performed at the feature level or at the protein level.
 The obvious consequence of performing analysis at the feature level is a significant loss of power due to the highly dependent nature of subsets of the features---particularly those that originate from the same protein.
 We prefer a dimension reduction approach in which groups of features are collected and summarized prior to analysis of associations between features and biological phenotypes.
 There are a number of approaches to this in the literature, almost all of which rely entirely on the identified features in the data set.

-The simplest of these approaches involves direct summarization of all or some features that are identified for each protein either through averaging or robust summarization based on quantiles \citep{poplitya08}.
-There are also a number of regression approaches which include fixed effects for protein, peptide and experimental group \citep{karpievitch09}, include an additional random effect for situations in which subjects are measured in replicate \citep{daly08}, or add additional interaction effects between treatment and features \citep{clough09}.
-These may assume constant or varying noise levels across isotope groups, and have been shown in some cases to exhibit better performance than naive summarization approaches that do not adjust for confounding factors \citep{clough09}.
+The simplest of these approaches involves direct summarization of all or some features that are identified for each protein either through averaging or robust summarization based on quantiles [\citet {poplitya08}].
+There are also a number of regression approaches which include fixed effects for protein, peptide and experimental group [\citet {karpievitch09}], include an additional random effect for situations in which subjects are measured in replicate [\citet{daly08}], or add additional interaction effects between treatment and features [\citet {clough09}].
+These may assume constant or varying noise levels across isotope groups and have been shown in some cases to exhibit better performance than naive summarization approaches that do not adjust for confounding factors [\citet{clough09}].

-We are aware of only one approach to the analysis of these data that examines correlation structure between data features \citep{lucas12a}.
-This approach utilizes a latent factor model to aggregate features, and uses priors on the loadings that are informed by identifications.
-This leads to aggregation of multiple features into \quotes{metaproteins}.
-This is a sparse factor modeling approach where non-zero loadings for factor $i$ are biased toward features that are identified as originating from protein $i$.
+We are aware of only one approach to the analysis of these data that examines correlation structure between data features [\citet{lucas12a}].
+This approach utilizes a latent factor model to aggregate features and uses priors on the loadings that are informed by identifications.
+This leads to aggregation of multiple features into ``metaproteins.''
+This is a sparse factor modeling approach where nonzero loadings for factor $i$ are biased toward features that are identified as originating from protein $i$.
 While this approach allows the utilization of unidentified features in the data, it fails to account for correlation structure that arises when multiple proteins are involved in the same pathways.

-In this paper, we present an extension of \cite{lucas12a} that explicitly models correlation structure between factors.
+In this paper we present an extension of \citet{lucas12a} that explicitly models correlation structure between factors.
 We do this by incorporating a hierarchical structure on the latent metaproteins that allows borrowing strength between factors to estimate overall factor scores.
-We demonstrate improvements over both a generic sparse factor model \citet{carvalho08} and an earlier proteomics factor model \citet{lucas12a}, in terms of accuracy of factor estimates and eventual association with biological phenotypes.
-Finally, we demonstrate the incorporation of known correlation structure in the form of repeated measures in our analysis of a viral challenge data set in Section \ref{sc:flu}.
+We demonstrate improvements over both a generic sparse factor model [\citet{carvalho08}] and the earlier proteomics factor model [\citet{lucas12a}], in terms of accuracy of factor estimates and eventual association with biological phenotypes.
+Finally, we demonstrate the incorporation of known correlation structure in the form of time series measurements in our analysis of a viral challenge data set in Section \ref{scflu}.